 But I get the easy part – making a big Christmas dinner for everyone.

-I know you might think I’m crazy, but hear me out.
+I know you might think I’m crazy but hear me out.
 Making a juicy boneless prime rib is SO SIMPLE.
 I roughly calculate the time it will take for the roast to cook to the correct temperature so I know what time to put it in the oven.
 A leave-in thermometer tells me where the roast’s temperature is at while it cooks, so I can keep an eye on it.
 And an alarm goes off when it’s done!

 I plan out my sides in advance and choose the ones that I can do most or all the work ahead of time.
 Since the boneless prime rib is the star of the show, I can keep the side dishes simple.
 These are the sides that I’ve made in the past that have worked well: